About College Advising Corps

 - Students served by College Advising Corps are 18% more likely to apply to three or more institutions of higher education, 26% more likely to file a Free Application for Federal Student Aid (FAFSA), 20% more likely to take three or more SAT/ACT prep workshops, and 17% more likely to visit a college or university.

-We have numerous statistics highlighting our local impact in the 14 states we work in (Alaska, California, Georgia, Illinois, Massachusetts, Michigan, Missouri, New York, North Carolina, Pennsylvania, Rhode Island, Texas, Virginia and Wyoming).
+We have numerous statistics highlighting our local impact in the 14 states in which we work (California, Georgia, Illinois, Kansas, Massachusetts, Michigan, Missouri, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, and Virginia).
 Contact us for the latest local statistics, data, and individual stories.

 How We Can Help You